There is a profound benefit to learning how to love yourself as you age. It helps improve your overall well-being and happiness.

 Stacking Small Self-Care Habits

-Sure, it can be hard to find time in your busy life, but the main benefit of self-care is that it ultimately energizes you to do more of the things you want to do.
+Sure, it can be hard to find time for self-care in your busy life, but the main benefit of self-care is that it ultimately energizes you to do more of the things you want to do.

 The Emotional Layer of Loving Yourself